saisiddu/saisiddu.github.io/_pages/about.md

 and coastal ecosystems to study marine habitat health and flow dynamics in the Sacramento—San Joaquin River Delta, central California.

-I completed my Ph.D. in Civil & Environmental Engineering from the University of Washington, Seattle.
+I completed my Ph.D. in Civil & Environmental Engineering from the University of Washington, Seattle in August 2020.
 During my Ph.D., I studied how climate influences vegetation dynamics in semi-arid landscapes of southwest United States.
 I used numerical modeling to investigate the influence of terrain characteristics,